Nottingham Corporation Tramways: 1901 – expansion

 Following the sanctioning of the Sherwood route by the Board of Trade on 16 December 1900, a service commenced on 1 January, workmen then being transferred to the laying of the track on the Bulwell section, starting from the outer terminus.
 This service was a great success from the start, a five-minute frequency increasing to three minutes at peak periods, and the fare for the journey of just over two miles was 2d.

-A request for a connecting horse-bus service from St Andrew's Church to Porchester Road at Mapperley until the tram service was opened was not granted.
+A request for a connecting omnibus service from St Andrew's Church to Porchester Road at Mapperley until the tram service was opened was not granted.

 By 23 April, new lines had been laid down Wheeler Gate, connecting for the first time the northern and southern sections, while work had commenced on relaying the Trent Bridge and Station Street sections.
 At this time a new electric line was laid from Bulwell as far as Gregory Boulevard at Hyson Green, which was some distance nearer the city than the Old Basford horse tram terminus.
-Horse buses provided a service connecting with the horse trams while the old rails were pulled up, thus continuing the service to Basford, and on 17 April horse trams commenced operating from Gregory Boulevard to Bulwell Market over the new rails.
+Omnibuses provided a service connecting with the horse trams while the old rails were pulled up, thus continuing the service to Basford, and on 17 April horse trams commenced operating from Gregory Boulevard to Bulwell Market over the new rails.
 As further new rails were laid, so the Bulwell end of the service expanded, while the Nottingham end grew shorter.
 On completion of this work and the depot at Bulwell in June, a through horse tram service was inaugurated on 29 June.
 This did not last long, for electric cars superseded the horse trams on 23 July, a week after the Board of Trade inspection, the through fare being 3d., with intermediate 1d. and 2d. fares.
 Electricity at this time was 1½d. per Board of Trade Unit.